-actively engage in discussions and activities in the classroom related to the promotion of health and wellness across the lifespan.
+credits.
+Additional credits are dependent upon the number of hours to be worked and the nature of the work experience.
+Additional credits must be approved, in advance of registration, by the Department Chair.
+This course may be repeated for a maximum total of 12 credits within the degree.
+Prerequisites: Leadership in Health Care major, sophomore standing, minimum of populations.
+This course may be taken as PTA 215.
+Using Healthy People 2020 as a framework for this course, current issues affecting health will be examined.
+Students will actively engage in discussions and activities in the classroom related to the promotion of health and wellness across the lifespan.
 This course is open to all students.

-(HPGA) History, Politics, & Geographic Analysis
+(HPGA) History, Politics, & Geographic Analysis This course introduces students to power, politics, and civilization to expand students' understanding of the nexus of science, technology, and development in the forming of social and political order at a global scale.
+Topics such as ethics, power, innovation, and more will be discussed as part of this course.
 This course offers a survey of World Civilizations from prehistory to 1500, focusing on the significant cultural, social, economic, and political trends within each civilization.
 Each semester will be split into three equal sections focusing regionally on Europe, Asia, and Islamic Nations.
 HPGA 102 - World Civilizations since 1500.
 This course offers a survey of World Civilizations from 1500 to the present, focusing on the significant cultural, social, economic, and political trends within each civilization.
 Each semester will be split into three equal sections focusing regionally on Europe, Asia, and Islamic Nations.
 World Regional Geography is an introduction to how the discipline of geography makes sense of the world, its different people, places, and regions.
-This course offers a survey of American history before 1877, emphasizing the significant developments throughout the precolonial era to the end of the Reconstruction era through the lens of social history, focusing on institutional, cultural, and intellectual forces that shaped Modern American History.
+HPGA 201 - American History to 1877.
+3 Credits This course offers a survey of American history before 1877, emphasizing the significant developments throughout the precolonial era to the end of the Reconstruction era through the lens of social history, focusing on institutional, cultural, and intellectual forces that shaped Modern American History.
 This course offers a survey of American history since 1877, emphasizing the significant developments throughout the later part of the nineteenth, twentieth, and twenty-first centuries through the lens of social history, focusing on institutional, cultural, and intellectual forces that shaped Modern American history.
 This course provides basic principles underlying the formation and function of American politics.
 Students will examine American political institutions as well as the social context of American politics, such as voting behavior, public opinion, political attitudes, and the party system.
 This course is an integrated study of the major systems of the natural environment, such as the nature, distribution, and interrelationships of landforms, water systems, ecosystems, climate, and vegetation.
 This course also examines human disturbances of nature and natural systems.
 This course is designed to provide students with an introduction to the history of museums and the field of museum studies while exploring the field's methods, standards, and ethical responsibilities.
-The course explores the importance of collecting, preserving, and presenting history and the human experience for a public audience.
+The course explores the importance of collecting. preserving, and presenting history and the human experience for a public audience.
 Introduction to Human Geography studies geographic theories, concepts, and applications from the human perspective.
 This course examines economic, political, and sociocultural interactions with each other across distances, scales, and landscapes.
 Through examining local history, this course is an introduction to oral history methodology, theory, and professional practices.
 It is designed for persons intending to use oral history interviews in the practice of historical or other qualitative research.
-Additionally, this course explores digital history and how archives, exhibitions, research, and scholarship have been produced, conducted, and shared using digital technologies and mediums.
-This course examines political institutions, concepts, and theories by making systematic comparisons.
-Comparisons are often made thematically rather than focusing on singular countries.
-Students will investigate countries from every world region according to themes using a comparative approach.